CCBT: Computerised Cognitive Behavioural Therapy

 Gesture Technology: A New Wave

 The implementation of this is already being seen in both gaming and iPad technology, as well as virtual reality applications.
 A merging of human movement and intent with computerized applications made to be one with human users.
-Check out the "wearable gestural interface" from Sixth Sense, the Glasses-Free 3D project at the MIT Media Lab, and the latest in 3D Gesture Technology from Leap Motion.
+Check out the "wearable gestural interface", Sixth Sense, and the real-time campus Mood Meter from the MIT Media Lab.

 Online Therapy: One of the most controversial topics, and an emerging area of training and discussion.
 Click Here to read a report from ISMHO's Millennium Group, describing the types of work being conducted online by a group of 16 mental health practitioners.